PreetamAnvekar/Scholarship-Management-System/README.md

 - **Sanction Amount:** Approve applications and sanction the required amount.
 Tick the green button to signify approval.
 - **Deletion:** Delete incorrect or invalid forms by clicking the red delete button.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Note

-Please ensure to follow all instructions carefully to set up and use the application effectively.